beliir/simple-fetch/README.md

 getTodos()
 ```

-## You can import module directly from GitHub Pages
+## You can also import module directly from GitHub Pages

 ```js
 import simpleFetch from 'https://harryheman.github.io/simple-fetch/simpleFetch.js'